Computer, network, internet and other professional IT services in the Midland, Odessa and surrounding areas.

 Continue to reboot as necessary and run the above scans until you are told nothing is detected.

 These are basic steps to removing spyware.
 There are more advanced methods for removing spyware, but they are specific to the infection and the techniques are beyond the scope of this article.
-If you continue to have trouble with spyware you can try our security and stabilization service to wipe it out.
+If you continue to have trouble with spyware please contact us for help.